CDCgov/ixa/examples/infection-by-group/README.md

 flowchart LR
 S(Susceptible) --FoI(t)--> I(Infected) --inf. period--> R(Recovered)
 ```

-The basic structure of the model is as follows:

-* A `Population Loader`, which places `population_size` people each into every one of `k` regions and attaches an infection status of susceptible to every individual.
-* A `Transmission Manager`, which schedules the time for the next infectious attempt.
-Because the force of infection is not constant, it is slightly more complicated to schedule infectious attempts that are consistent with this changing force of infection.
-In this particular example, we employ rejection sampling as a way to sample time-varying infectiousness.
-* An `Infection Manager`, which listens for infections and schedules recoveries.
-This is no different from the previous example.
-* A `Movement Manager` which enables people to move across regions based on specified rates.
-* A `Report Writer` module, which listens for infections and recoveries and writes output to csv files, containing region-stratified disease patterns.

-Note that this will require some kind of parameter loading utility from `ixa` which reads from a config file / command line arguments, and exposes values to modules as global properties.

 ### People and person properties
 When the `Population Loader` module initializes, a number of persons are created and given a unique person id (from `0` to `population_size`).
 This functionality is provided by an `add_person` method from `ixa`, which adds them to a `People` data container.